Ballard Locks – Large from Seattle’s Child on Vimeo.

 Warren G. Magnuson Park (NE Seattle)

-Magnuson’s sprawling waterfront park is great for BBQ’s and has plenty of picnic space, from grassy lawns to picnic shelters.
+Magnuson’s sprawling waterfront park is has plenty of picnic space, from lots of popular picnic spots on grassy lawns along the lake shore to picnic shelters.
 For large groups, snag one of three reservable picnic shelters.
-After lunch, fly kites on – you guessed it – Kite Hill, check out The Junior League Playground.
+After lunch, fly kites on – you guessed it – Kite Hill, or check out The Junior League Playground.

 7400 Sand Point Way NE